gamemaster1494/CSharpCodeGenerator/README.md

 A Program that generates code based on input.
 Tons of options such as switch statements, forms etc.

 Everything works except creating a program.

-Anyone know anything about the .resx files? =C